SagarOnline/microfrontend/README.md

 # Micro Frontend
 Recently, microservices architectural style is being widely adopted in applications because of the benefits provided by it.
 Many such applications which also deal with UI, (along with microservices), usually do not apply these architecture principles to the UI.
 This many times limit the application's capability to take full benefit of microservice architecture.
 Micro frontend extend the microservice architecture concept to UI helping oragnizations to build end-to-end teams owning the delivery of module from UI till database.

-This repository have some examples to demonstrate the concept of microfrontend implementation.
-I have taken the reference from following resources to develope the content available in this repository.
+I have implemented some examples in this repository to demonstrate the concept of microfrontend implementation.
+These are explained in section [How to implement Micro Frontend](#How-to-implement-Micro-Frontend) .
+If you already know the concepts, then you can directly jump to this section.

+I have taken the reference from following resources to explain the Micro Frontend concepts.

 * [micro-frontends.org](https://micro-frontends.org/)
 * Martin Fowler's blog on [microfrontend](https://martinfowler.com/articles/micro-frontends.html)
 * Stefan Tilkov's presentation from [Microservices conference 2016, Berlin](https://www.youtube.com/watch?v=pU1gXA0rfwc)
 * [Micro Frontends in Action](https://www.manning.com/books/micro-frontends-in-action)

 I highly recommend to go through above resources as these concepts are very well explained in details there.
-Below sections mainly cover various aspects of the micro frontend implementations with examples.
-But to set the context, few concepts are also explained in short in below sections.

 ## Problem with UI monolith
 Usually UI is built as fat monolith which consume the backend microservices.